-Vermont’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under Vermont law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
-It also includes the disclosure or use of a trade secret without consent by someone who used improper means to acquire knowledge of the trade secret – for example, an ex-employee who spills company secrets to a rival.
+Vermont’s version of the UTSA refers to the theft of trade secrets as misappropriation.
+Under 9 V.S.A. § 4602, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
+It also includes the disclosure or use of a trade secret without consent by someone who used improper means to acquire knowledge of the trade secret, for example, an ex-employee who spills company secrets to a rival.

 Vermont prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Vermont company was unaware it possessed purloined trade secrets, it can still be prosecuted under Vermont law if it should have known.

-Under Vermont law, a trade secret thief can be prevented from disclosure by court order – an injunction.
+Under Vermont law, a trade secret thief can be prevented from disclosure by court order, known as an injunction.
 This is true for both actual or threatened misappropriation.
 The injunction may be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.

 A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
 In egregious situations, a Vermont court can award punitive damages up to twice the amount of any award.
 Attorney fees will also be awarded in egregious (willful and malicious) situations or if a claim is brought in bad faith.

 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.